H-R-Wells2/placement-cell/README.md

     Download a complete CSV of all data.

-- **External Jobs List:**

-    View a list of available React/Node.js jobs in India.

 ### Additional Information

 For detailed information about each feature and how to use it, refer to the comments within the code files and the provided `views`.